CraigWoodcock/Product-API/README.md

 - The application has been successfully deployed within an AWS VPC(Virtual Private Cloud), launching the Database on a private subnet and controlling access via security groups.
 The api was launched on a public subnet with a public route table and internet gateway directing public traffic into the public subnet and allowing access to our application via security groups.

+- The application now has a basic layer of security using InMemoryUserDetailsManager and DefaultPasswordEncoder.
+This is a production recommended approach!